Arts and craft courses

 Using simple tools and techniques and with step by step guidance from Chris Moss, you’ll learn how to make a small scribble-wire bird for display indoors or out.
 No previous experience is required and all tools and materials are supplied.
 This workshop is for all aptitudes and participants should leave with at least two finished projects.
 Minimum age 14 (14-16 must be accompanied by an adult, 16–18 will require a consent form).

 Cost: £48 including all materials and light refreshments.
 Bring a packed lunch or refreshments are available at The Moors National Park Centre.
 Advance booking essential.
-Online booking details to follow.
+Book online.
+FULLY BOOKED

 Join experts in print making, Wendy Tate and Rob Moore, on a nature inspired day, walking in, and using landscape as a theme to produce a mixed media artist’s book that includes printmaking.
 This workshop is suitable for beginners and more experienced artists alike.
 Bespoke sketchbooks for the walk, drawing materials and printmaking materials for use back in the workshop are all provided.
 Additional materials may be brought along (drawing implements such as pencils, graphite, pen and ink, watercolours and oil pastels) but this is not essential.
 Minimum age 16.

 Cost: £45 including materials.
 Bring a packed lunch or refreshments are available at The Moors National Park Centre.
 Advance booking essential.
-Online booking details to follow.
+Book online.

 - North York Moors Coast